public-key-cryptography/public-key-editor/README.md

 	and then email clients could retrieve the recipient's key from the POP mail server by connecting to the server and then sending a request such as RETR followed by the recipient's address, or just sending the recipient's address to the POP mail server, and the email server would reply by returning the public key.

-For private email servers that don't have a website the server would have to allow the client / user to send the public key to the server after logging in to the ac- count using a command such as SEND or using no command to send the key.
+	For private email servers that don't have a website the server would have to allow the client / user to send the public key to the server after logging in to the account using a command such as SEND or using no command to send the key.
+If the client / user is logged in to a POP mail account and the server receives several bytes of data it would verify that the key is valid by removing the hyphens and testing if the data is in base 16 or only contains the chars 0 to f.

 	Email server programs could also be upgraded so that POP mail clients could change the state of the messages on the server by using a POP mail command such as STAT m n where m is the message